Abdullah21818/Sentiment-Analysis/README.md

 3. librosa
 4. matplotlib

-To install these libraries, use the following pip command:
+You can download and use the Jupyter notebook file to run this project